KinSai1975/Keyes/README.md

     ~ What do I need?

-      All dependencies are installed by using `pip install Flask`.
+      All dependencies are installed by using `pip install Keyes`.
       We encourage you to use a virtualenv.
 Check the docs for complete installation and usage instructions.

     ~ Where are the docs?

-      Go to http://flask.pocoo.org/docs/ for a prebuilt version of the current documentation.
+      Go to http://keyes.pocoo.org/docs/ for a prebuilt version of the current documentation.
 Otherwise build them yourself from the sphinx sources in the docs folder.